ShaanAu/personal-website/content/home/experience.md

   description = """
    Some of my most notable achievement include:

-  * Managing the technical side of the business at Suneeta Cosmetics, where overall, we improved customer retention, improved customer experience via the two websites whilst complying to CBD regulations.
-* Led team by leveraging the data provided to create insights for the business and identify which customers were likely to leave, we improved customer retention by 18%, via offering these customers a promotion.
-* Managed the development of the Suneeta Cosmetics website www.suneetacosmetics.co.uk and the respective CBD website www.suneetacbd.co.uk, whilst ensuring that we complied with legislation for the CBD website.
+* Managing the development of the Suneeta Cosmetics website www.suneetacosmetics.co.uk and the respective CBD website www.suneetacbd.co.uk, whilst ensuring that we complied with legislation for the CBD website.

+* Identified where we could improve customer experience on the website, and as a result improved customer retention by 10%

+* Attending a variety of events and acting on the companies behalf, most notable collaboration was being invited to the HQ of ASOS.

   """
 [[experience]]
+    title = "Apprenticeship Ambassador / Leader"
-    title = "Young Apprenticeship Ambassador" company = "National Apprenticeship Services" company_url = "https://amazingapprenticeships.com/yaan/"
+  company = "National Apprenticeship Services / Whitehat GB" company_url = "https://amazingapprenticeships.com/yaan/"
   location = "London"
   date_start = "2020-04-11"
   date_end = ""
   description = """
-I am a member of the London Young Apprenticeship Ambassador Network, which aims to promote apprenticeships to students as an alternative to university.
+I am an apprenticeship ambassador for Whitehat and LYAAN.
 I act as a role model by sharing my journey as an apprentice, as well as challenging the associated stigma of apprenticeships.
-This is by visiting schools in-person or remotely during COVID-19.
+This is through public speaking at events as well as creating content to encourage the younger generation to consider all their options.
   """

 +++